snowdriftcoop/snowdrift/README.md

     postgres=# grant all privileges on database snowdrift_development to snowdrift_development;

-Leave postgres (with ctrl-D), then edit config/postgresql.yml and update the password to match the one you entered.
+Leave postgres (with ctrl-D).

+Edit config/postgresql.yml and update the password to match the one you entered.

 Import development database: